What is Token Ring? | How Does Token Technology Work?

 What is the Token Ring Network and Its History?

 IBM company is the basis for the most basic history of the Token Ring network.
-In the 1970s, IBM created this network technology as an alternative to Ethernet.
-Hence, the IEEE 802.5 document published in 1985 refers to the first Token Ring standard.
+In the 1970s, IBM created this LAN technology as an alternative to Ethernet.
+Hence, the IEEE 802.5 document published in 1985 refers to the first standard.
 The document refers to transmitting information, not connecting computers.
 Additionally, the document relates to sharing information, not connecting computers.

 E. E. Newhall designed the first one in 1969.
 IBM published the Token-Ring topology in March 1982.
-Continuing network development, speed increased to 4 Mbps in 1988.
-Additionally, they introduced the second-gen Token Ring-II with rates up to 16 Mbps.
-Also, it used coaxial cable and fiber optics.
+With the continued network development, the speed increased to 4 Mbps in 1988.
+Additionally, they introduced the second-gen Ring-II with rates up to 16 Mbps.
+It also uses coaxial cable and fiber optics.

 New LAN cabling costs became essential.
-Thus, old Token Ring-II networks with twisted pair wires required rewiring.
+Thus, old Ring-II networks with twisted pair wires required rewiring.

-When the token ring first came to be, big companies became interested.
+When it first came to be, big companies became interested.
 They liked its secure and stable solution.
-This network uses a token system to keep data safe.
+So, this feature uses a token system to keep data safe.

-When Ethernet became famous, token networks lost favor.
+When Ethernet became famous, these networks lost favor.
 People found them costly and complicated to set up.
 So, they switched to Ethernet, which is more straightforward.

 During the 1990s, Ethernet networks gained popularity and overshadowed the Token Ring.
-As a result, in the 2000s, users widely adopted Ethernet for most networks.
+As a result, in the 2000s, users widely adopted Ethernet for most structures.

 How Does Token Ring Work?

-Unlike Ethernet networks, these networks are deterministic.
+Unlike Ethernet networks, these LANs are deterministic.
 The main reason is that the device controls medium access.
 Thus, only one computer can send data at a time.
 Data packets determine which computer can share data, achieving this control.
-Moreover, data packets do this control by deciding which computer can share data.

 MAU (Multistation Access Unit) connects computers in a star shape in the Token Ring network.
 This hardware connects computers like physical star topology.
 But, it logically works as a ring topology.